kumarlabgit/ESL-PSC/gui/README.md

 python -m gui.main
 ```

 The wizard window will appear.
-Navigate through the pages and click **Run** on the final page to start the analysis.
+Fill in the pages and click **Run** on the final
+page to start the analysis.

 ## Ancestral Reconstruction Outgroup

-### Overview

-Site Counter now supports using a **parsimony-reconstructed ancestral sequence** as the outgroup instead of selecting a single species.
-This provides more robust convergence detection when no single species serves as an ideal outgroup, or when you want to infer the ancestral state at the MRCA of your analysis species.
+Site Counter can use a parsimony-reconstructed ancestral sequence as the
+outgroup instead of a named extant species.
+In this mode, the outgroup state is
+estimated at the MRCA of the species included in the convergence analysis.

-### How It Works
+### Algorithm

-1. **Tree Pruning**: For each alignment, the input tree is pruned to only include species present in that alignment
+1. For each alignment, the input tree is pruned to species present in that
+   alignment.
-2. **MRCA Identification**: The MRCA of all analysis species is identified in both the full tree and each pruned tree
+2. The MRCA of all analysis species is identified in the full tree and in the
+   pruned tree.
-3. **Validation**: Alignments are automatically skipped if the MRCA is at the root of the pruned tree (no outgroup available)
+3. Alignments are skipped if the MRCA is at the root of the pruned tree, because
-4. **Fitch Parsimony**: The algorithm reconstructs ancestral sequences position-by-position using a two-pass approach:
+   no outgroup species remain for that alignment.
+4. Ancestral residues are reconstructed position-by-position with Fitch
+   parsimony:
-   - **Downpass** (tips → root): Intersect child state sets if non-empty, else union
+   - downpass (tips to root): intersect child state sets if non-empty, otherwise
+     take their union
-   - **Uppass** (root → tips): Assign states preferring parent state when valid
+   - uppass (root to tips): assign states while preferring the parent state when
+     it is valid
-5. **Convergence Detection**: The reconstructed ancestral sequence is used as the outgroup for CCS detection
+5. The reconstructed ancestral sequence is used as the outgroup sequence for CCS
+   detection.

-### Usage in GUI
+### GUI use

-1. **Start Site Counter** from the Input Page
+1. Start Site Counter from the Input page.
-2. In the **Outgroup Dialog**, select **"Use parsimony ancestral reconstruction"**
+2. In the outgroup dialog, select **Use parsimony ancestral reconstruction**.
-3. Click **Browse** to select a tree file (Newick or NEXUS format)
+3. Click **Browse** and select a Newick or NEXUS tree file.
 4. The tree is validated automatically:
-   - ✓ **Green check**: Tree is valid for ancestral reconstruction
+   - green check: tree is valid for ancestral reconstruction
-   - ✗ **Red X**: Tree is missing species or has other issues (see error message)
+   - red X: tree is missing species or has another validation error
-5. Continue with Site Counter as normal
+5. Continue with Site Counter.

 ### Tree File Requirements

-Your tree must:
+The tree must:
 - Be in **Newick** or **NEXUS** format (`.nwk`, `.newick`, `.tree`, `.nexus`, etc.)
 - Contain **all species** from your species groups file
 - Have the MRCA of analysis species **not at the root** (outgroup species must exist in the tree)
 - Use species names matching your alignment files

-### Advantages

-- **Robustness**: Not dependent on a single species with potentially unique substitutions
-- **Accuracy**: Infers the actual ancestral state using all available outgroup information
-- **Flexibility**: Handles alignments with different species subsets automatically
-- **Quality Control**: Skips alignments without proper outgroup context (logged with reason)

-### Example Workflow

-**Scenario**: Studying photosynthesis loss across 4 plant species with a phylogeny including 2 outgroups.

-1. Create species groups file with your 4 analysis species
-2. Launch Site Counter, choose ancestral reconstruction
-3. Select your tree file (e.g., `plants_tree.nwk`)
-4. Site Counter will:
-   - Prune tree to present species per alignment
-   - Identify MRCA of analysis species
-   - Skip alignments where MRCA is at root
-   - Reconstruct ancestral sequence at MRCA
-   - Use ancestral sequence for convergence detection
-5. Results show genes with significant convergence, excluding genes lacking outgroup context

 ### Validation and Skipping